 A non-AP STA may respond to an ID Query Request frame with an ID Query Response frame that carries an ID, or a non-AP STA may provide an ID Query Response frame without AP soliticitation.
 The ID Query Response frame also indicates the amount of time that the AP may expect that ID to be valid in the time to live field.
 The ID Query Response frame may also include Vendor Specific information.

 The ID Query Response frame that carries an ID should be sent after a security context is in place and management frame protection has been negotitated between the requesting AP and the target STA, then the ID in the response will be secure and kept private.
 If the non-AP STA is associated to the AP, the security context is established as defined in 12.6.19 (Protection of Robust Management Frames), and 12.6.20 (Robust management frame selection procedure).
 If the non-AP STA is not associated to the AP, the security context is established using the Pre-Association Security Negotiation mechanism as defined in 12.12 (Pre-Association Security Negotiation).

+NOTE—Whether or not to provide an ID to an AP or network is a decision of the non-AP STA and containing device.
+It is highly recommended that the device provides a user interface to allow the user or administrator of the device to view and control the identifier provided to any network, or deny any identifier, as appropriate to the user’s level of trust in the network and its operator.

 Alternatively, a non-AP STA may respond to an ID Query Request frame with an ID Query Response frame that declines to provide the requesting AP with an ID, for example, if the STA does not trust the AP.